bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 ### Geographic Data

-#### BC Geographic Warehouse

 + A resource type associated to a record, this category is used for data that may, or may not, contains geospatial information along with other data.
 + Additional geospatial metadata elements are available to be populated, e.g., spatial reference system.
 This category must be used for all BCGW resources.

+#### BC Geographic Warehouse

++ BC Geographic Warehouse is a selection available in the Resource Storage Location.
-+ This is to enable the Data Distribution Service to be configured for these resources.
++ This is to be selected to allow for the Data Distribution Service configuration for these resources.

 + The **Manage BCGW Resources** button has not be enabled in the new catalogue.
 This is an enhancement for a future release.